QA Roles and Responsibilities Inside a Software Testing Team

 Resource Constraints

-Resource constraints are a common roadblock impeding the testing of software development projects.
+Resource constraints are a common roadblock impeding testing of software development projects.
 Limited manpower, tools, or budgets can hinder the effectiveness of the testing process and even lead to delays.

 How to Handle: